The Cormanus Chronicles: 2014

 As I unpacked, I gave thanks for having put the oil in a plastic bag.
 Sure enough, in spite of the lid being on the bottle as tight as I could get it, it had leaked!
 I hate engine oil!

-2014 MotoGP: Day 25
+2014 MotoGP — Day 25

 The morning dawned muggy and foreboding.
 I was almost certainly going to get wet before the day was out.

-I rode across the border into the Australian Capital Territory to have breakfast with an old school mate who I hadn’t seen for the best part of 40 years.
+I rode across the border into the Australian Capital Territory to have breakfast with an old school mate who I hadn't seen for the best part of 40 years.
 I met his wife and daughter and we had a jolly enough catch up.
-His wife kindly took the photo below for me, but sadly didn’t quite get the framing right: You were meant to be able to see Parliament House (our Congress) behind and to my right.
+His wife kindly took the photo below for me, but sadly didn't quite get the framing right: You were meant to be able to see Parliament House behind and to my right.
 If you look closely, you can see the flag over the top of my blue bag.

 I set off north, planning to ride some of the route I had taken with Pterodactyl in June.

 Windmills south of Crookwell.
-People get exercised about them, but I reckon they're quite attractive
+People get exercised about them, but I reckon they're quite attractive.

 I stopped to photograph this echidna after I nearly ran it over